-Regardless of the countless mythological tales, such as this one, that have survived to this day, there are a number of monuments that contribute as evidence to the thousand-year-old history of Rhodes and every visitor to the island should visit.
-In fact, there is probably not a single stone you won’t find a story underneath.
+Regardless of the countless mythological tales, such as this one, that have survived to this day, there are a number of monuments that contribute as evidence to the thousand-year-old history of Rhodes that every visitor to the island should visit.
+In fact, there is probably not a single stone; you won’t find a story underneath.

 The Acropolis of Rhodes, the Palace of the Grand Master, the Acropolis of Lindos, ancient Ialysos, ancient Kamiros, the Archaeological Museum in Rhodes Town, Elaphos, and the castles of Monolithos, Kritinia, and Feraklos are some of the top archaeological sites in Rhodes you should visit.

-These will reveal to the island’s visitors its evolution from the ancient times to today, highlighting the most notable moments of its glorious past!
-They are some of the top things to do in Rhodes and they will give you insight into the island's culture.
+These will reveal to the island’s visitors its evolution from ancient times to today, highlighting the most notable moments of its glorious past!
+They are some of the top things to do in Rhodes, and they will give you insight into the island's culture.

 4. Walk around nature